Chatbot for education: How Online School Made $145k with chatbots

 EDPRO team about Dashly

 I like that you can set up different bots for different courses, put the installation snippet on necessary pages selectively, and personalize scripts for users.
-This is very convenient: when it’s needed, we can create a new chatbot and collect more applications for a course or a webinar.
+This is very convenient: when it’s needed, we can create a new chatbot for school and collect more applications for a course or a webinar.

 Now we are collecting targeted leads through Dashly chatbots.
 In the future, I plan to test pop-ups and put bots on blog pages to collect course applications there as well.